 Vadapalli & Passini (2015)

-Examines the problem of repeat maltreatment in the state of Alaska, which has one of the highest maltreatment recurrence rates in the country.
+Examines the problem of repeat maltreatment in Alaska, which has one of the highest maltreatment recurrence rates in the country.
 The report explores demographics of repeatedly maltreated children, time periods between abuse, indicators of abuse, and more.

 Risk Factors for Recurrent Injuries in Victims of Suspected Non-Accidental Trauma: A Retrospective Cohort Study (PDF - 763 KB)